ayushsalunkhe/ayushsalunkhe/README.md

 - 🌱 Learning new technologies and frameworks every day
 - 🔭 Looking to collaborate on innovative open-source projects
 - 💬 Ask me about web development, cloud solutions, or automation
-- ⚡ Fun fact: When I'm not coding, I'm probably [Your Hobby]
+- ⚡ Fun fact: When I'm not coding, I'm probably exploring new technologies

 <br clear="right"/>